joshcummingsdesign/mac-dev-env/README.md

 - [Install tpm](https://github.com/tmux-plugins/tpm)

-Press `prefix + I` in a tmux session to fetch and install all plugins
+Press `prefix + I` in a tmux session to fetch and install all plugins.

 ### asdf-vm